RCgmbh/PiLot/docs/dev.md

 You need to be able to compile and debug dotnet core projects in order to build the rest api and the different tools.
 You can either use [Visual Studio Code](https://code.visualstudio.com/) (multi platform), [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) on Windows, or just the [dotnet SDK](https://dotnet.microsoft.com/en-us/download).
 For the web application, F12 should usually do.

 ### Get the code
-Clone the entire pilotCore solution from github.
+Clone the entire Pilot solution from github.
 Either use git, or the built-in functions in Visual Studio.

 ### nginx
 nginx is used to deliver static content (the entire web gui) and the map tiles.
 We will also configure it to forward api calls to the port on which our REST API runs in the debugger.